 Python Packaging#

-This guide walks through a small but complete workflow for packaging a TVM-FFI extension as a Python wheel.
+This guide walks through a small, complete workflow for packaging a TVM-FFI extension as a Python wheel.
 The goal is to help you wire up a simple extension, produce a wheel, and ship user-friendly typing annotations without needing to know every detail of TVM internals.
-We will cover three checkpoints:
+We cover three checkpoints:

 • Export C++ to Python;